Esri has several options to help you learn ArcGIS GeoPlanner, including on–site training, online courses, and tutorials.

 Creating a New Scenario and Creating Features

-A scenario represents a unique design alternative within a plan.
+A scenario represents a unique design alternative in a plan.
 This tutorial teaches you how to create a new scenario and add features to it.

 Comparing and Evaluating Alternatives